-I’m David Gange, a historian and nature writer based at the University of Birmingham.
-From July 2016-July 2017, I kayaked the Atlantic edges of the British Isles researching the culture, history and natural history of those coastlines.
+I’m David Gange, a historian and nature writer.
+From July 2016-July 2017, I kayaked all the Atlantic coastlines of the British Isles researching their culture, history and natural history.

 While the journey was underway it was featured in various media, including this clip on BBC Breakfast TV and lots of local newspaper and radio coverage.
 You can find the month-by-month blog of the journey here: http://mountaincoastriver.blogspot.co.uk.
 And there’s a more complete explanation of how it came to be, here: http://mountaincoastriver.blogspot.ie/2016/06/the-frayed-atlantic-edge-learning-life.html

 This site is intended, eventually, to be a visual accompaniment to the book.
-For now, photos will be added to the Galleries tab in the menu above.
+For now, the main resource here are the photos in the Galleries tab in the menu above.

 The purpose of undertaking the journey was to learn these coasts in the most immersive way possible: travelling by kayak…

 …or occasionally on foot across coastal mountains, and spending many nights in a water-proof sleeping bag on cliffs, islands or mountains in sight of the Atlantic.
 Here, for instance, is the dawn view from Ben More, Mull…